voschezang/coding-handbook/quotes.md

 * The _fourth_ problem in software engineering is [accidental](https://en.wikipedia.org/wiki/Accident_(philosophy)#Aristotle) complexity; i.e. using the wrong types of model for a given use case.
   * E.g. a certain programming paradigm / language / framework, database model or hardware model (e.g. CPU, GPU, FPGA).
 * If tests are not run periodically they will start to fail over time.
-* It is easier to deprecate code than to refactor it.
+* Not all technical debt has to be [paid off](https://www.martinfowler.com/bliki/TechnicalDebt.html); sometimes code can be simply deprecated.
 * Finding 5 bugs in 5 lines of code is easier than finding 1 bug in 500 lines of code.
 Keep pull-requests small.
+* Pairing is useful, but you can't expect everyone to use it to the same extend.
 * Timestamp everything.